bootchk/solarRadioFirefly/readme.md

 Before you build, edit fireFlyConfig.h and uncomment the definition corresponding to your board (so that LED's work.)
 Also uncomment the definition about power supply (to enable power management functions: if power is battery or USB, no power management.)

+Multiprotocol
+-

+Multiprotocol: using two or more protocols (stacks.)

+Firefly uses SleepSync which has its own proprietary protocol.
+It does not depend on Nordics Softdevice.

+Early versions are single protocol (used ONLY SleepSync protocol) and were incompatible with Softdevice.
+Latest version is compatible with Softdevice and could be multiprotocol.
+The second protocol (Bluetooth BLE) can be used for control e.g. provisioning.

+It requires:

+       - versions of the libraries (nRF5X) that are compatbile with Softdevice.
+       - building Firefly with -DSOFTDEVICE_PRESENT.
+       - adding components/softdevice to include paths (early so that nrf_soc_nosd/nrf_nvic.h is not found)

+To get those, build the libraries with